vergauwenthomas/MetObs_toolkit/docs/intro.rst

 *******************
 Introduction
 *******************
-This package is designed for handling meteorological observations for urban or non traditional networks.
-It includes tools to clean up and analyse your data.
+This package is designed for handling meteorological observations for urban or non-traditional networks.
+It includes tools to clean up and analyze your data.

 How to install
 =======================

-In order to use the package python 3.7 or higher is required.
+To use the package python 3.7 or higher is required.
 To install the package one can use pip:

 .. code-block:: console